MagicIdentity/Developers/docs/tutorials/local_development/running_the_app.md

 ![MyApp](app1.png)

 # Step 5
 You can now click the **Contact Agent** button.

+Your browser makes the request to your agent, which takes a second or two to load.

-The agent code runs and responds with the text `Agent says hello!`.
+Then the button text changes to `Agent says hi!`.

 # Step 6
 Navigate back to the shell `http://localhost:56032` either directly or by using the back button